-- Presentation of the proponent. - Presentation of the development process of a solar farm in NSW. - Potential land considered for the development. - Discussions on the concerns raised by the landowners. - The contact email address of the project was shared.
+- Presentation of Neoen - Presentation of the development process of a solar farm in NSW - Potential land considered for the development - Discussions on the concerns raised by the landowners - The contact email address of the project.

-A presentation leaflet on solar development and the proponent, a 2-page information leaflet on the project and a feedback form were provided to neighbours to allow for early feedback on the project.
+A presentation leaflet on solar development and Neoen, a 2-page information leaflet on the project and a feedback form were provided to neighbours to allow for and encourage early feedback on the project.